NateShoffner/nateshoffner.github.io/_posts/2013-10-13-c-global-hotkeys-via-getasynckeystate.md

 }
 {% endhighlight %}

-<p>When using GetAsyncKeyState() you need to pay attention to the most and least significant bits:</p>
+When using GetAsyncKeyState() you need to pay attention to the most and least significant bits:

-<blockquote><p>If the function succeeds, the return value specifies whether the key was pressed since the last call to GetAsyncKeyState, and whether the key is currently up or down.
+    If the function succeeds, the return value specifies whether the key was pressed since the last call to GetAsyncKeyState, and whether the key is currently up or down.
 If the most significant bit is set, the key is down, and if the least significant bit is set, the key was pressed after the previous call to GetAsyncKeyState.
-However, you should not rely on this last behavior.</p></blockquote>
+However, you should not rely on this last behavior.

-<p>Normally when polling like these, we would end up triggering multiple KeyPressed events within a few milliseconds apart from each other.
-We can use the return value to get around this.</p>
+Normally when polling like these, we would end up triggering multiple KeyPressed events within a few milliseconds apart from each other.
+We can use the return value to get around this.

-<p>A temporary List&lt;Keys&gt; is created which contains all hooked keys which are currently pressed.
+A temporary List<Keys> is created which contains all hooked keys which are currently pressed.
 This way we don't need to call GetAsyncKeyState() while iterating over the hooked keys and we can prevent hook collisions.
 This is where the key sorting from earlier comes into play.
-We don't want to prematurely trigger a KeyPressed event for a different hooked key than expected.</p>
+We don't want to prematurely trigger a KeyPressed event for a different hooked key than expected.

-<p>This isn't necessarily a perfect solution but it works and is simple and flexible.</p>
+This isn't necessarily a perfect solution but it works and is simple and flexible.

-<p>Finally, here's the complete class:</p>
+Finally, here's the complete class:

 {% highlight csharp %}
 /*